steven2358/vectorlogos/README.md

 Disclaimer
 ----------
 All logos are copyright &copy; their respective copyright owners.
-I converted them to vector format for better distribution.
+I merely converted them to vector format to avoid aesthetic catastrophes.